buz321/AWS/README.md

 ## 5.3 Amazon Elastic File System (Amazon EFS)

+Amazon Elastic File System (Amazon EFS) is a scalable file system used with AWS Cloud services and on-premises resources.
+As you add and remove files, Amazon EFS grows and shrinks automatically.
+It can scale on demand to petabytes without disrupting applications.

 Multiple instances can access the data in **EFS** at the same time.

 ## EBS VS EFS